ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 Critical decisions had to be made fast.
 Which features were truly essential for launch?
 What could we push to v1.1?
 We created a "launch blocker" label and ruthlessly prioritized.
 Everything else went into the backlog.
 Perfect became the enemy of good enough, and good enough was what would get us across the finish line.

-## The Technical Foundation Challenge

-### Starting from Scratch

-When I joined, we essentially had a proof of concept that needed to become an enterprise-ready platform.
-The technical decisions I made in those early days would impact everything that followed.

-### Technology Stack Decisions

-Choosing TypeScript and NextJS wasn't just about following trends - it was about building for the future:

-**TypeScript**: With complex CAD workflows and educational interfaces, type safety was crucial.
-We couldn't afford runtime errors when students were working on critical assignments.

-**NextJS**: The server-side rendering capabilities were essential for SEO and initial load performance, especially important when universities were evaluating our platform.

-**AWS Infrastructure**: We designed for scale from day one:

-- **ECS**: Containerized services that could scale horizontally
-- **S3**: Reliable storage for large CAD files and project assets
-- **RDS + DynamoDB**: Hybrid database approach for different data patterns
-- **CloudFront**: Global CDN to serve universities worldwide with low latency

 ## Serving World-Class Institutions

 ### The UCL Breakthrough